 The inspiration behind the second sculpture in Woodstock comes from Virginia Tourism Corporation’s LOVEwork program that was created to promote travel and tourism.
 Woodstock Enhancement began discussing how to set the Woodstock LOVEwork apart in November 2016 and in the end, settled on representing local history, outdoor recreation activities, and our green floral and fauna.

 Public Works staff and a local quilter took over six months to bring the piece to life with their great talents.
 Massanutten Military Academy graciously allowed the Town to place the piece on their property and Virginia Tourism supported the project with advertising and a grant that provided partial funding of the project.

 Visitors are encouraged visit the sculpture and snap photos to "share the love" on any social media platform.

 #loveva #discoverwoodstockva #woodstockartstock #visitshencova

-To increase its beauty, the Town of Woodstock placed our first piece of public art in Jane’s Garden.
+To increase its beauty, the Town of Woodstock placed a statue in Jane’s Garden.
 The theme of the piece at this location is meant to "Capture the Valley" and PAC-Man was chosen because he/she represents people who long ago settled in our beautiful Shenandoah Valley.
 In the words of PAC-Man’s talented sculptor, Craig Gray, "He is symbolic of the travelers who walked across our country to ’capture’ better places to live, work, and raise families.
 He could be about life and our experiences... the sharp edges rounded as we make our journey."

 So take the time to experience PAC-Man for yourself!
 Standing nearly seven feet tall next to the Spring House Tavern and The Hair Gallery on the South end of Town, you’re sure not to miss it!
-Snap a few photos to share on Instagram and Facebook with Number discoverwoodstockva and Number woodstockartstock.
+Snap a few photos to share on Instagram and Facebook with #discoverwoodstockva and #woodstockartstock.